aviadra/Cloud-profiler/README.md

 `Bastion_use` - When using "iTerm_Ip_public", the Bastion is not used. unless this tag is set with the value of "yes".

-`use_Ip_public` - Denote that this instance profile, should use the instance public IP for the connection.
+`use_Ip_public` - Denotes that this instance profile should use the instance public IP for the connection.
 Setting this tag, also sets the profile to not use a Bastion, unless the "iTerm_Bastion_use" tag is set.

 `Con_username` - The username to add to the connection.